Gitari65/Gitari65/README.md

 - 🌱 I’m currently learning ... react Js and Nodejs
 - 👯 I’m looking to collaborate on ... softawre-development(web&android)
 - 🤔 I’m looking for help with ...
 Internships
 - 💬 Ask me about ...
-Java
+Java & Frontend dev
 - 📫 How to reach me: ...https://twitter.com/favoriteDevAlex
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...coding is lowkey my broski